 Help! - I can't find it!

 Some caches are a lot easier to find than others.
-You will find that the more geocaching you do, the better you will get at finding caches.
+You’ll find that the more geocaching you do, the better you will get at finding caches.

 Sometimes, you will come across a cache that seems impossible to find.